-138 European Commission, Amended Proposal for a Regulation of the EP and of the Council on establishing an Agency for the operational management of large-scale IT systems in the area of freedom, security and justice, COM(2010)93 final, 2009/0089/P (COD), Brussels, 19/3/2010.
+These two Directorates correspond to the issues dealt with in Chapter 2, Title V TFEU.
+138 European Commission, Amended Proposal for a Regulation of the EP and of the Council on establishing an Agency for the operational management of large-scale IT systems in the area of freedom, security and justice, COM(2010)93 final, 2009/0089/P (COD), Brussels, 19 March 2010.

-139 Opinion of the European Data Protection Supervisor on the Proposal for a Regulation of the European Parliament and of the Council concerning the Visa Information System and the exchange of data between Member Sates on short-stay visas, COM (2004) 835 final, OJ/C 181/13, 23/07/2005.
-A potential violation of articles 7 and 8 of the EU Charter of Fundamental Rights could also be claimed.
+&lt;sup>139 Opinion of the European Data Protection Supervisor on the Proposal for a Regulation of the European Parliament and of the Council concerning the Visa Information System and the exchange of data between Member Sates on short-stay visas, COM (2004) 835 final, OJ C 181/13, 23 July 2005.
+A potential violation of Articles 7 and 8 of the EU Charter of Fundamental Rights could also be claimed.